Evaluating Long-Term Memory for Long-Context Question Answering: Methodologies

 For evaluation, we employ the F1 score to assess answer accuracy.
 As QA annotations are directly taken from the conversations as much as possible \cite{maharana2024evaluating}, we instruct the models to answer with exact words from the conversation.
 As a measure of relative performance, we report the average F1 ranking across categories for each approach examined, and we use the average token length per query to measure efficiency.
-Following Maharana et al. (\citeyear{maharana2024evaluating}), for adversarial questions we set the evaluation score to 1 if the generated answer contains 'no information available' and to 0 otherwise.
+Following Maharana et al. \cite{maharana2024evaluating}, for adversarial questions we set the evaluation score to 1 if the generated answer contains 'no information available' and to 0 otherwise.
 Unlike previous research that used different prompts depending on the type of question \cite{maharana2024evaluating,xu2025mem}, we prompt the models in the same way regardless of the question type, making the task more realistic and allowing better isolation of memory mechanism effects.